Fenty Skin: Everything to Know About Rihanna's New Skincare Line

 In the teaser, RiRi is gorgeous and glowing as she applies multiple skincare products, which look similar to a foam cleanser, serum and sunscreen.
 Each product is packaged in sleek, lilac Fenty Skin bottles.

-Fenty Skin, "the new culture of skincare," according to the brand, is set to release on July 31.
+Step 2 is Fat Water Pore-Refining Toner-Serum ($28), an alcohol free 2-in-1 toner-serum that targets darks spots while brightening, smoothing and reducing shine.

+Step 3 is Hydra Vizor Invisible Moisturizer + SPF ($35), a 2-in-1 sunscreen and moisturizer combo that features SPF 30 protection.

 For early access on July 29, sign up on the Fenty Skin website.

 Rihanna launched her makeup brand, Fenty Beauty, in 2017, which became an instant hit with its trend-setting, innovative products and expansive range of foundation shades for all skin tones.
 The megastar also has a lingerie line, Savage X Fenty, featured in a glitzy, star-studded fashion show last fall.